datacharmer/dbdeployer/README.md

-## Standard and non-standard basedir name
+## Standard and non-standard basedir names

 dbdeployer expects to get the binaries from ``$HOME/opt/mysql/x.x.xx``.
 For example, when you run the command ``dbdeployer deploy single 8.0.11``, you must have the binaries for MySQL 8.0.11 expanded into a directory named ``$HOME/opt/mysql/8.0.11``.